-This text is taken entirely and with the friendly approval from the Ancient Hebrew Research Center
+This text was taken with the friendly approval from the Ancient Hebrew Research Center

 What happened to this ancient Hebrew thought and culture?
 Around 800 BCE, a new culture arose to the north.
-This new culture began to view the world very much differently than the Hebrews.
-This culture was the Greeks.
-Around 200 BCE the Greeks began to move south causing a coming together of the Greek and Hebrew culture.
-This was a very tumultuous time as the two vastly different cultures collided.
-Over the following 400 years the battle raged until finally the Greek culture won and virtually eliminated all trace of the ancient Hebrew culture.
-The Greek culture then in turn influenced all following cultures including the Roman and European cultures, our own American culture and even the modern Hebrew culture in Israel today.
+This new culture, that of the Greeks, viewed the world entirely different than the Hebrews did.
+Around 200 BCE, the Greeks began expanding also to the south, which marked the beginning of tumultuous times as the two very different cultures now collided.
+Over the following 400 years, a cultural war raged until finally the Greek culture won and eliminated literally all traces of the ancient Hebrew culture.
+The Greek culture would subsequently influence all future cultures, including the Roman and European cultures, the American culture, and even the modern Hebrew culture of today's Israel.

-As 20th Century Americans with a strong Greek thought influence, we read the Hebrew Bible as if a 20th Century American had written it.
-In order to understand the ancient Hebrew culture in which the Tenack (Old Testament) was written in, we must examine some of the differences between Hebrew and Greek thoughts.
+As 21st century Americans or Europeans with strong Greek thought influence, we read the Hebrew Bible as if a 21st century American or European had also written it.
+However, in order to understand the ancient Hebrew culture in which the Tenack (Old Testament) was written in, we must take a look at some of the differences between Hebrew and Greek thinking.

 Abstract vs. concrete thought

 Greek thoughts view the world through the mind (abstract thought).
 Ancient Hebrew thoughts view the world through the senses (concrete thought).